 Meet Our Board

-Alan Dossett (Board Vice-Chairperson & Treasurer) has been a part of MATE work groups from the Presbyterian Church in Sudbury (MA) for about 30 years.
+Alan Dossett (Board Vice-President & Treasurer) has been a part of MATE work groups from the Presbyterian Church in Sudbury (MA) for about 30 years.
 Over that time, Alan gained a lot of skills and tools, but more importantly he realized how relationships with home owners are the real basis for mission work.
 The work of MATE can transform lives for the workers and the home owners.

 Alan grew up in Southern California and moved to the Boston area after college where he worked in technology and then financial services companies.
 Alan is a financial planner and lives with his wife Jane and two dogs in Milford, MA.
 Alan roasts coffee and brews beer in his spare time.